Application Deadline for Psychology postdoctoral applicants

 *(March 3 application deadline for non-psychology applicants to the Interprofessional PSR fellowship)

-The Central Arkansas Veterans Healthcare System (CAVHS) offers one-year postgraduate fellowships in Clinical Psychology within two tracks, one emphasizing Post Traumatic Stress Disorder (PTSD - one position per year) and the other track featuring an emphasis on Psychosocial Rehabilitation/Recovery/Serious Mental Illness (PSR/SMI – up to four fellowship positions a year) as part of an interdisciplinary fellowship.
+The Central Arkansas Veterans Healthcare System (CAVHS) offers one-year postgraduate fellowships in Clinical Psychology within two tracks, one emphasizing Post Traumatic Stress Disorder (PTSD - one position per year) and the other track featuring an emphasis on Psychosocial Rehabilitation/Recovery/Serious Mental Illness (PSR/SMI – up to three psychology fellowship positions/up to three interdisciplinary positions a year) as part of an interdisciplinary fellowship.

 Our PSR interdisciplinary fellowship is also open to applicants within the fields of social work, rehabilitation counseling, psychiatry, nursing, and occupational therapy; specific disciplinary makeup varies from year to year.
 Individuals interested in applying for a fellowship within the PSR interdisciplinary track in disciplines other than psychology are encouraged to review detailed information about this track on the PSR track page and to contact the PSR assistant training director or training director if further questions arise.

 Our training Fellowship has two overarching training goals:

 - Primary goal #1 of the clinical fellowship training program is the development and refinement of a broad range of professional skills necessary to function effectively as psychologists and healthcare professionals within an interdisciplinary context, the broader system of health-care, and the community.

 - Primary goal #2 of the program is training of psychologists and healthcare professionals in the delivery of quality, recovery-oriented health care within both general and specific emphasis areas, with a particular appreciation of the special needs of the VA population and the nature of service in the public sector.